-ICT services Services provided by ICT systems to one or more internal or external users.
-Examples include data entry, data storage, data processing and reporting services, but also monitoring, business and decision support services.
 ICT availability and continuity risk The risk that performance and availability of ICT systems and data are adversely impacted, including the inability to timely recover the institution's services, due to a failure of ICT hardware or software components; weaknesses in ICT system management; or any other event, as further elaborated in the Annex.

-ICT security risk The risk of unauthorised access to ICT systems from within or outside the institution (e.g. cyber-attacks), as further elaborated in the Annex.
+ICT security risk The risk of unauthorised access to ICT systems and data from within or outside the institution (e.g. cyber-attacks), as further elaborated in the Annex.

 ICT change risk The risk arising from the inability of the institution to manage ICT system changes in a timely and controlled manner, in particular for large and complex change programmes, as further elaborated in the Annex.

 ICT data integrity risk The risk that data stored and processed by ICT systems are incomplete, inaccurate or inconsistent across different ICT systems, for example as a result of weak or absent ICT controls during the different phases of the ICT data life cycle (i.e. designing the data architecture, building the data model and/or data dictionaries, verifying data inputs, controlling data extractions, transfers and processing, including rendered data outputs), impairing the ability of an institution to provide services and produce (risk) management and financial information in a correct and timely manner, as further elaborated in the Annex.

 ICT outsourcing risk The risk that engaging a third party, or another Group entity (intra-group outsourcing), to provide ICT systems or related services adversely impacts the institution's performance and risk management, as further elaborated in the Annex.